rstudio/RStartHere/README.md

 -   The package is developed in the open (e.g. on Github or RForge).
 -   The package uses tests to ensure that it will be stable and bug free well into the future.
 -   The package is stable and available from CRAN, or we are personally involved with the package and committed to its development.

+For other useful choices, please check out our list of [popular packages that did not quite meet these criteria](runners-up.md).

 You can learn more about packages in R with the [CRAN task views](https://cran.r-project.org/web/views/).